akshaymankar/dhall-concourse/README.md

 The way I read it is, a Step is defined for any type for which one can provide constructors for get, put, task, aggregate, etc.

-This is the reason this repository includes helpers to construct steps with or without helpers.
+This is the reason this repository includes helpers to construct steps with or without hooks.